Kayli/logspub/sociology.md

     - had to stop experiment on the sixth day

+## religion

 - what is religion [^3]
   - things that surpass the limits of our knowledge (sociologist Émile Durkheim, 1915)

+- performs the key function of providing social solidarity in a society
+  - rituals, worship of icons, and belief in supernatural beings “excite, maintain or recreate certain mental states” (Durkheim 1912)
+  - brings people together, provide a ritual and symbolic focus, and unify them
+  - this referred as functionalist perspective in sociology

 ## references